alwynvanwyk/army-of-agents/README.md

 Tactical Agentic Coding training course is the bomb!
 Using Templates very effectively; next step is ADW (AI Developer Workflows).
 Taking a bit longer than expected to get the Templates to work properly.
+Found something very interesting today w.r.t. models; claude-sonnet-4.5-haiku just could not get a prompt to work whereas same prompt worked one-shot with claude-sonnet-4.5 - big diff, so I'm sticking to the latter.

 ---